You need to rehome your collie?

 We do understand this decision is never easy and will do all we can to help you and your dog.

 Once have arranged for your dog to come to our centre you may wish to complete the admission form before arriving.
 The form helps us understand the history of the dog, it's likes and dislikes and can be very useful in finding the right home.
-Please do complete the form carefully and honestly, if you are unsure about any questions ask on arrival at the centre.
+Please do complete the form carefully and honestly, if you are unsure about any questions please contact us.